zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/genesis-config-balances.md

 }),
 ```

-Alternatively, write out each account you would like to pre-seed, as shown below.
+Alternatively, write out each account you would like to pre-seed, as shown below:

 ```rust
 pallet_balances: Some(BalancesConfig {